llstewart/Autoposting-Social-Media-Python/README.md

 # Autoposting-Social-Media-Python
-This is a python based autoposting social media script where one can automatically post images, text captions, an url directly to their social media accounts by just running the python script.
+This is a python based autoposting social media script where one can automatically post images, text captions, an url directly to their social media accounts (Facebook, Twitter, LinkedIn, and TikTok) by just running the python script.

 # Getting Started
 First things first, let's install all the necessary modules for this project.<br>